SupreetKaur05/ADA/README.md

     a.
 Loop through each row (i).
     b.
 Loop through each column (j) within the row.
     c.
 Print the element at z[i][j] followed by a space.
 9. End the program.

+Time Complexity: O(n^log7) ≈ O(n^2.81), which is more efficient than the standard approach.
+Space Complexity: O(n^2), but requires additional space for intermediate matrices.

 ### 14-02-25
 ## Practical 10
 Aim: Quick hull
 Working:
 1. Define a 'Point' structure with integer x and y coordinates.

 2. Define a function 'findSide' that determines which side of a line segment (defined by points 'a' and 'b') a point 'p' lies on.